 As a young man, Grant was a laborer, and lived in Stewart Township.

-Grant married Mary Etta Hilling (Aug.
+Grant was united in the bonds of matrimony with Mary Etta Hilling (Aug.
 16, 1871-1947), the daughter of Nelson and Catherine (Inks) Hilling.
 The ceremony took place on Nov.
 26, 1891, when Grant was age 22 and Mary Etta 20.
 Justice of the peace R.S.
 McCrum performed the ceremony at Ohio Pyle.

 They resided in Mt.
 Braddock, Fayette County for four decades, where Grant earned a living as a mechanic.
 In an interesting twist, Grant's cousin Della Firestone was married to Mary Etta's brother, William T. Hilling.

 Grant and Mary produced seven children -- of whom only two survived into adulthood, Maude Hartzell and Grant Turner Jr. -- three lived only into their teens -- and the rest died as toddlers.
 The unfortunate toddlers were Fanny Turner (1892-1894) and Nelly Turner (1894-1896), who fell victim to diphtheria.
 The teens were Robert Finley Turner (1900-1918), Arthur Turner (1901-1918) and Ocie Ollie Turner (1904-1918), all three in the fateful year 1918.